auggie246/orca-quote-generator/docs/architecture.md

     This architecture describes a containerized monolith application.
 The system consists of a single service, built on a Rust/Python foundation, that acts as both the web server and the backend logic engine.
 It is responsible for rendering and serving a simple HTML user interface using the Jinja2 templating engine, orchestrating the OrcaSlicer CLI, calculating prices, and dispatching Telegram notifications.
 The entire system is designed for deployment as a single Docker container.

 * **High Level Overview**
     The project will be built as a Containerized Monolith, managed within a Monorepo.
-Project management will be handled via GitHub Issues/Projects, with technical workspace management handled by `uv`.
+Project management will be handled via GitHub Issues/Projects, with technical package management handled by `uv`.

 * **High Level Project Diagram**
     ```mermaid